zonemaster/zonemaster-backend/docs/API.md

 A string of A-Z, a-z and underscores matching the regular expression `/^[a-z]{2}(_[A-Z]{2})?$/`.

-The set of valid `language tags` is further constrained by the [LANGUAGE.locale] property.
+The set of valid *language tags* is further constrained by the [LANGUAGE.locale] property.
-* If the `language tag` is a five character string, it needs to match a `locale tag` in LANGUAGE.locale.
+* If the *language tag* is a five character string, it needs to match a *locale tag* in LANGUAGE.locale.
-* If the `language tag` is a two-character string, it needs to match the first two characters of a single `locale tag` in LANGUAGE.locale.
+* If the *language tag* is a two-character string, it needs to match the first two characters of exactly one *locale tag* in LANGUAGE.locale.
   (So that it is unambiguous which *locale tag* is matched.)

-E.g. if LANGUAGE.locale is "en_US en_UK sv_SE", all the valid `language tags`
+E.g. if LANGUAGE.locale is "en_US en_UK sv_SE", all the valid *language tags*
 are "en_US", "en_UK", "sv_SE" and "sv".

-The two first characters of the `language tag` are intended to be an [ISO 639-1] two-character language code and the optional two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.
+The two first characters of the *language tag* are intended to be an [ISO 639-1] two-character language code and the optional two last characters are intended to be an [ISO 3166-1 alpha-2] two-character country code.

-A default installation will accept the following `language tags`:
+A default installation will accept the following *language tags*:
 * `da` or `da_DK` for Danish language.
 * `en` or `en_US` for English language.
 * `fi` or `fi_FI` for Finnish language.